BleuBleu/FamiStudio/Docs/docs/expansion.md

 ![](images/EPSM.png#center)

-Roughly speaking, the chip generates a carier frequency, which is then modified by a modulator.
+Roughly speaking, the chip generates a carrier frequency, which is then modified by a modulator.
 To configure this properly, you should be familiar with the Attack-Decay-Sustain-Release (ADSR) way of generating sound.

 * **Patch** : Allows you to select the FamiStudio default pre-defined patch, it will automatically change to custom when a parameter is changed.
-* **Algorithm** : Configuration of how the different operators affect eachother.
+* **Algorithm** : Configuration of how the different operators affect each-other.
 * **Feedback** : Audio feedback to OP1.
 * **Left** : Enable Left channel.
 * **Right** : Enable Right channel.